 - Avoid big information blasts followed by times of silence

-How to improve internal communication in the workplace?
-Simply by being generous with your public praise and recognition.
+Looking for a simple way to go about improving communication in the workplace?
+Try being generous with your public praise and recognition.

 If you allow hard work to go unnoticed, you may find your employees stop delivering to the same level.
 There is also the knock-on effect to consider.
 When staff witness a colleague receiving rewards or appreciation, it has two consequences.
 Firstly, they feel motivated to seek out praise for themselves.
 And secondly, they view the organization in a more positive light, viewing the company culture as supportive and encouraging.

-Book a demo to see how an employee engagement platform can help increase staff motivation and productivity.
-From simple techniques such as tagging employees in connection to projects, to social tools and peer-to-peer recognition modules, a positive company culture becomes easy to cultivate.
+Book a demo to see how internal communications software can help increase staff motivation and productivity.
+From simple techniques such as tagging employees in connection to projects to social tools and peer-to-peer recognition modules, a positive company culture becomes easy to cultivate.

 - Always recognise and praise success publicly

 - Build a supportive and appreciative company culture